Learning Theory and Developmental Characteristics of Reasoning

 - Activities - directions, materials, & other information to explore mental operations and reasoning

 Learning and development

 Learning causes development through learning cycles.
-Learning processes which are repeated over and over again as a person matures and gains intelligences and adaptability as new knowledge is connected to previous understandings.
-Let's look review this process and its variables.
+Learning processes, which are repeated over and over again as a person matures and gains intelligences and adaptability as new knowledge is structured and connected to previous understandings.
+Let's review this process and its variables.

 Let's take a close look at the learning process or cycle of learning.

 It starts with a person playing or cruising through life, in equilibrium.

 Remember a working memory loves consistency, clarity, and harmony.

 An event happens that gives the working memory, a double take, cognitive dissonance.
 When something seems different or doesn't make sense and the person becomes, disequilibrated.